 How to protect yourself from bed bugs when you travel

-'Tis the busy season for travel as we visit family and friends for the holidays.
-The last thing you'll want to do is pick up or spread unwanted pests!
+If you travel for business or pleasure, the last thing you'll want to do is pick up or spread unwanted pests!
 If you're staying in a hotel, it's a good idea to inspect your room for bed bugs as soon as you arrive so you can protect yourself and your loved ones from an accidental bed bug infestation.
 When you finally get to your hotel room, you'll want to wait to unpack or settle in until you've had a chance to see if there are bed bugs in your room.

 Inspecting your hotel room for bed bugs

 Take a small flash light with you when you're going to stay in a hotel.
 This will make it easier to inspect your room.

 As soon as you arrive, do not put your suitcases on the bed or luggage racks.
 Keep your suitcases on the floor away from the bed, or better still place it in the tile bathroom floor or in the bath tub.
 These areas are much less likely to have bed bugs.
 Never put your clothes, suitcase or other personal items on the bed because this is the most common way to pick up bed bugs and transfer them to your home.

 - Start with a careful inspection of the mattress.
 This is the most common place for bed bugs.
 Gently un-tuck the sheet and the mattress pad and inspect the four corners of the mattress and the box spring.

 - An often overlooked place is the luggage rack or valet.
 Inspect this carefully, concentrating on the cracks and crevices, on the seams where straps are sewn together.
 Bed bugs may be found on the luggage rack if they have come in on another traveler's suitcase.

 If you want to exercise a bit more caution and do a more in-depth inspection of the room to protect yourself from contracting bed bugs, follow these steps: